Advanced Grep Techniques: Searching Like a Pro

 Recursive on Codebases

-Search whole trees with -R
+Search whole trees with -R and exclude noise.

 grep -R --exclude-dir=".git" --exclude="*.min.js" "TODO" .